USBAI/fuzed_app/README.md

 ## How the Model Works

-Our fitness tracking model uses advanced computer vision technology to accurately detect and count push-ups in real-time.
+I built a fitness tracking model using advanced computer vision technology to accurately detect and count push-ups in real-time.
 Here's a simple breakdown of how it works:

-1. **Computer Vision Technology**: We use OpenCV Pose, a powerful computer vision library, to track body movements.
+1. **Computer Vision Technology**: I use OpenCV Pose, a powerful computer vision library, to track body movements.

-2. **Push-up Detection**: The model has been specifically trained to recognize the up and down motions of push-ups with high accuracy.
+2. **Push-up Detection**: I specifically trained the model to recognize the up and down motions of push-ups with high accuracy.

 3. **Efficient Data Processing**:
-   - The model runs on a Flask server
+   - I run the model on a Flask server
    - Communication happens through Socket.IO
    - Processing only occurs during active workouts
    - Connection automatically closes when the workout ends

-This architecture ensures both accuracy and privacy, as data is only processed when needed.
+I designed this architecture to ensure both accuracy and privacy, as data is only processed when needed.

 Want to see the technical details?
-Check out our [model code on GitHub](https://github.com/USBAI/fuzed_app/blob/main/fuzed_model/).
+Check out my [model code on GitHub](https://github.com/USBAI/fuzed_app/blob/main/fuzed_model/).

 ---